Skip to content

 vstest_rl_orgextensions.png

-Type `Rapise', choose 'RapiseLauncher' extension:
+Type Rapise, then choose the 'RapiseLauncher' extension:

 vstest_rl_orgextensions_rapise.png